olin/studentgovernment/student_government_bylaws.md

 2. Assistant Director of Clubs and Organizations, and
 3. Assistant Director of Service.

-(Solely) Rising seniors are eligible for:
+Rising seniors are eligible for:
 1. The Senior Class Activities Representative

+First Years are eligible to run for:
+1. First Year Class Representative

 #### Section 2.
 The Election Monitor.